MAMaZ against Malaria Video

 Increasing rural access to commodities for the case management of severe malaria in Zambia

 Although Zambia recorded a decline in the incidence of malaria from 407 cases per 1,000 population in 2014, to 336 cases per 1,000 population in 2015 (MOH), an estimated 7,100 deaths from malaria occurred in 2015.
-Children under 5 are the age group most susceptible to severe malaria due to lack of immunity.
-It is vital to ensure that entire communities are mobilised to support timely access to treatment.
+Children under five are the age group most susceptible to severe malaria due to lack of immunity.
+It is vital to ensure that entire communities are mobilised to support timely access to interventions.

-Transaid, Health Partners Zambia (HPZ), Development Data and Disacare, together with funding from Medicines for Malaria Venture, will increase access to severe malaria care-and-treatment in Zambia using RAS at community level.
+Transaid, Health Partners Zambia (HPZ), Development Data and Disacare, together with funding from Medicines for Malaria Venture, will increase access to severe malaria care-and-intervention in Zambia using RAS at community level.
 Rural emergency transport systems will also be strengthened in the intervention district through the use of bicycle ambulances.

 The project, known as MAMaZ Against Malaria (MAM), aims to address the lack of access to quality severe malaria treatment commodities and case management in Serenje District, Central Province, Zambia, which has high malaria prevalence rates.
-In line with WHO guidance, optimal case management of severe malaria in remote areas involves use of rectal artesunate suppositories (RAS) for pre-referral treatment of severe malaria at the community level, followed by injectable artesunate (Inj AS) treatment at the health facility level.
+In line with WHO guidance, optimal case management of severe malaria in remote areas involves use of rectal artesunate suppositories (RAS) for pre-referral intervention for severe malaria at the community level, followed by injectable artesunate (Inj AS) treatment at the health facility level.
 The two organisations will help to pilot the introduction of RAS, and will seek to reduce barriers and delays in seeking treatment at the community and at the facility level, including by strengthening emergency transport systems.
 The project will serve as a pilot to inform development of an evidence-based and sustainable strategy for improving nationwide access to successful management of severe malaria in high-malaria-burden settings.